Appendix A

 item rank: Items have ranks indicating their approximate value and rarity.
 For details, see Item Ranks.

 loose equipment: Loose equipment is much more vulnerable to damage than ordinary equipment.
-For details, see ??.
+For details, see Loose Equipment.

 key attribute: The key attribute for a skill is the attribute associated with that skill.
 For example, Climb is a Strength-based skill.
 Some skills, such as Persuasion, do not have a key attribute.

-knockback: Knockback is a type of forced movement.
+fling: A fling is a type of forced movement.
 It represents being thrown backwards by a single large impact.
-If a creature or object being knocked back encounters an obstacle, it and the obstacle each take 1d6 damage per 10 feet of movement remaining, up to a maximum of 20d6 damage.
-A knockback movement is always a single straight line.
+If a creature or object being flung encounters an obstacle, it and the obstacle each take 1d8 damage per 10 feet of movement remaining.
+For details, see Fling Effects.

 legacy item: A legacy item is an item magically bonded to its bearer.
 As its bearer gains levels, it increases in power as well.
 For details, see Legacy Items.